anml-dev/Deep-Learning-Logistic-Regression/README.md

 # Deep Learning Logistic Regression in Python 3.7

 The code builds an image-recognition algorithm that can classify pictures as cat or non-cat with about 70% accuracy.
-The model is simple, it mimics a neural network of 1 layer, and it easily overfits the training data.
+The model is simple, it mimics a neural network of 2 layers, with a single hidden layer (Logistic Regression is actually a very simple Neural Network), and it easily overfits the training data.
 No regularization is provided in this solution.
 The hyperparameters have values, as it is given below:

  - _learning rate: 0.05_
  - _number of iterrations: 2000_